8 Ways to Help Kids With Autism & Incontinence

 Please reference your child’s insurance card!

-We recognize that children with autism have unique, special needs that are specific to the individual.
-Essentially, there is no one clear answer or route to addressing said needs in full.
+We recognize that children with autism have unique, special needs that are specific to each child.
+Essentially, there is no one clear answer.
 It can take some trial and error before you establish what is best for your child and their unique needs.

 In other cases, incontinence can only be managed, but incontinence treatment can help some children successfully use the restroom on their own without the need for youth diapers or training pants (pull-ups).

-There are many ways you can help support your child while helping manage and treat their incontinence.
-Read our top eight tips below to set your child up for success.
+There are many ways you can help support your child while they manage their incontinence.
+Read our top 8 tips from Samantha Eaker DNP, CPNP-PC, to set your child up for success.

 1. Be Supportive

-This may be a given, but it is important to assure your child that their incontinence is not their fault and they are not alone.
-It does not have to be a "bad" thing, nor is it something that will necessarily last forever.
+This may be a given, but it is important to assure your child that incontinence does not have to be a bad thing or something that lasts forever.
 You may need a lot of patience and persistence to help your child manage (or overcome) their incontinence, but there are ways to make it easier on both you and your child.

 2. Speak With Your Healthcare Provider

-If your child starts to experience symptoms of incontinence, such as delayed toilet training, nocturnal enuresis (bedwetting), or bladder leakage, it is important to seek help from a healthcare provider.
+If your child starts to experience incontinence or symptoms of the condition, such as delayed toilet training, nocturnal enuresis, or bladder leakage, it is important to seek help from a healthcare provider.

-A trip to your child's pediatrician will allow you to decipher if the incontinence symptoms are due to the effects of your child's autism, another underlying medical diagnosis or issue, or a combination of the two.
-Other medical diagnoses will have varying treatment plans, but if your child is clear of any other medical diagnosis that could be causing the symptoms, their incontinence treatment may involve a more hands-on approach.
+A trip to your child's pediatrician will allow you to decipher if the incontinence symptoms are due to the effects of your child's autism or another underlying medical diagnosis.
+Other medical diagnoses will have varying treatment plans, but if your child is clear of any other medical diagnosis that could be causing the symptoms, their incontinence treatment will involve a more hands-on approach.

 3. Use Incontinence Products